Search Results for

 Setting Translation Memory Access Rights

-• Administrator: Can perform any TM-related operation, i.e. read/write, change settings, import/export.
+• Administrator: Can perform any TM-related operation, including read/write, settings changes, and import/export.

-• Maintenance: Can perform operations such as global find/replace in a TM (but no change to TM settings and no import/export).
+• Maintenance: Can perform tasks such as global find and replace, but cannot change TM settings or use import/export.

-• Read/Write: This access level is typically used by translators, who need to be able to add/change TUs and search the TM.
+• Read/Write: Typically used by translators who need to add or change TUs and search the TM.

-When a user opens a password-protected TM in Trados Studio the following prompt will be shown where you can select the required access level and then enter the corresponding password:
+When a user opens a password-protected TM in Trados Studio, the following prompt lets the user select an access level and enter the corresponding password:

 PwdPrompt